lorenzo-dallamuta/contact-book/frontend/README.md

 # frontend

-TODO: debounce the updates to the query string
+TODO: the query should always contain all 3 parameters: firstName, lastName, department

 ## Project setup